language and parsing

 repeat the last command entered

-The [^|] key moves the last command you typed back to the input line,
+The [^|] key moves the last command you typed back to the input line, and executes it.

 retrieve the last command you entered with the string 'grep' in it